Skip to content

 Making Tax Digital for Income Tax

-As we move into spring and edge closer to April 2026, the upcoming changes under Making Tax Digital for Income Tax are becoming increasingly important for individuals with trading or property income.
-HMRC’s phased rollout will fundamentally change how sole traders and landlords record, report, and manage their tax obligations.
+HMRC’s phased rollout of Making Tax Digital for Income Tax (MTD) is now underway, and the changes will fundamentally change how sole traders and landlords record, report, and manage their tax obligations.

 Below is a summary to help prepare for the transition and understand what the new requirements will mean.